eucalypt-framework/eucalypt/README.md

 ```

 > Once the setup is complete, make sure the required gems have been installed (without any errors).
->
-> This should have been done automatically unless you used the `--no-bundle` flag during initialization.

 ### Commands